Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization

-Second, the smoothness parameter $\rho>0$ is expected to be small, then the objective $f_\rho$ in (\ref{prolcdsm}) can well approximate the objective $f$ in (\ref{prolcd}).
-However, if $\rho$ is directly set to a very small value, PG may decrease the objective function value of (\ref{prolcdsm}) slowly.
-This can be easily seen from the updating of $\M$ in (\ref{updateM}).
-To address the above two issues, we use a continuation trick to find a better solution to (\ref{prolcd}) by solving (\ref{prolcdsm}) with different initialization.
+Second, the smoothing parameter $\rho>0$ should be small so that the objective $f_\rho$ in (\ref{prolcdsm}) can well approximate the objective $f$ in (\ref{prolcd}).
+However, if $\rho$ is directly set to a very small value, PG may decrease the objective function value of (\ref{prolcdsm}) very slowly.
+This can be easily seen from the updating of $\M$ in (\ref{updateM}), where $\alpha < \rho$.
+To address the above two issues, we use a continuation trick to find a better solution to (\ref{prolcd}) by solving (\ref{prolcdsm}) with different initializations.
 Namely, we begin with a relatively large value of $\rho$ and reduce it gradually.
-For each fixed $\rho$, we solve (\ref{prolcdsm}) by PG in Algorithm \ref{alg1} and use the solution as a new initialization of $\M$ in PG.
-To achieve a better solution, we repeat the procedure $K$ times or we stop it till $\rho$ reaches a predefined target $\rho_t$.
-We summarize the procedure of PG with continuation trick in Algorithm \ref{alg_cg}.
+For each fixed $\rho$, we solve (\ref{prolcdsm}) by PG in Algorithm \ref{alg1} and use its solution as a new initialization of $\M$ in PG.
+To achieve a better solution, we repeat the above procedure $T$ times or until $\rho$ reaches a predefined small value $\rho_{\min}$.
+We summarize the procedure of PG with the continuation trick in Algorithm \ref{alg_cg}.